napalm-automation/napalm/docs/validate/index.rst

 As mentioned in the introduction, this is interesting to validate state.
 You could, for example, very easily check that your BGP neigbors are configured and that the state is up.
 It becomes even more interesting if you can build the validator file from data from your inventory.
-That way you could deploy your network matches your expectations all the time without human intervention.
+That way you could deploy your network and verify it matches your expectations all the time without human intervention.

 Something else you could do is write the validation file manually prior to a maintenance based on some gathered data from the network and on your expectations.
 You could, then, perform your changs